 "Goals & Purpose"

-Popular Dallas teacher Jim McMillan has created special hands-on projects designed to teach you how to think-on-your-feet, Quickly analyze facts and initiate a divergent course of action for any situation.
+Popular Dallas teacher Jim McMillan has created special hands-on projects designed to teach you how to think-on-your-feet, Quickly analyze facts (critical thinking)and initiate a divergent course of action for any situation.

 These abilities apply to anything you do not just science, technology & engineering.

 These classes give you an understanding of rules, formulas and scientific principles.They help you develop creative problem solving skills and a positive 'can do' positive attitude.

 Former five time Science Fair winner, Inventor, Scoutmaster, and Research & Product Design Engineer, Mr. McMillan has used his unique methods to create, design and invent products for many companies.
 Review class descriptions below, If you have questions:

 Learn Creative methods from 50+ yrs of experience

 Gadgets & Gizmos Class: (ages 7 1/2-10) As of May 2019 class won't be offered unless another school ask me to teach.
 This hands-on class is 'Fun & Appealing' to both boys and girls who like to make things happen.
 Students learn to use tools and develop specific skills such as soldering, following directions, paying attention to details and how to work together.
 They'll use these skills to build quality projects - see 'Pictures' button on Home-Page of this website.